Generate your class and proxy it too

 At first, it may seem relatively simple to create a proxy for HelloServlet.
 For example, you could simply add a function that returns a proxy instance as follows:

-This works; you are able to get the proxy by calling servlet.
-However,
+This works; you are able to get the proxy by calling servlet

 whenever you compile your namespace, you will find